PEM--/devops-tuts/README.md

 ![Software architecture](https://raw.githubusercontent.com/PEM--/devops-tuts/master/doc/software_architecture.png)

 > Why Debian Jessie instead of Debian Wheezie?
-Simple, a 30 MB of footprint.
+Simple, a gain of 30MB of footprint.
 Note that we could have set this tutorial on other even smaller Linux distributions for our Docker Images, like Alpine Linux.
-But as time of this writing, other smaller distributions do not offer the package required for installing Meteor.
+But as time of this writing, these smaller distributions do not offer the package required for installing Meteor (namely, MongoDB and node-fibers).

 ### Installing the tooling
 If you have never done it before install Homebrew and its plugin Caskroom.